warpdesign/angularjs-500px/README.md

 A little 500px popular feed viewer using AngularJS.

-This AngularJS simply loads up 'popular' feed from 500px and displays
+This small AngularJS app simply loads up 'popular' feed from 500px and displays

 Demo
 ====